reside-ic/reside-ic.github.io/content/blog/metrics-at-imperial.md

 improvements to those systems (story point burndown, number of open bugs, feature leadtime).

 The first category could
-have immediate business consequences - eg affecting a client's decision on whether to renew a contract, or whether a contractual uptime obligation was being met.
+have immediate business consequences - e.g. affecting a client's decision on whether to renew a contract, or whether a contractual uptime obligation was being met.
 The second category reflects how effectively the team is able to meet ongoing business requirements, and can typically highlight broader issues in the business culture, team dynamics or technology - as any dev will know who has ever fire-fought heroically to keep a failing service running, only to be